Food Network Star 2017 Winner: Who Won On The Season 13 Finale?

 — Food Network (@FoodNetwork) August 14, 2017

-The new Foot Network Star winner derives his inspiration in the kitchen from his family, Kentucky.com reported.
+The new Food Network Star winner derives his inspiration in the kitchen from his family, Kentucky.com reported.

 “Smith, who is known for his equally colorful jackets and sayings, said his interest in cooking began in his grandmother’s kitchen and was nurtured by his mother and other relatives.
 He also credited his family for his memorable phrases.”